girlich/monitor-networkstate/README.md

 # networkstate
-combine wificlients and pinger to get a complete overview of the current network state
+Combine monitor-wifi, monitor-ping, and monitor-dhcp to get a complete overview of the current network state.